quickdudley/adventofcode/README.md

 # adventofcode
 My solutions to the advent of code puzzles: http://adventofcode.com

+This repository has migrated to [Pijul nest](https://nest.pijul.com/quickdudley/adventofcode): additional solutions might eventually be mirrored here.

 ## Additional notes

 1. I have no intention of doing these every day until finished.